 |04 - Equity support info_outline|

-(i) April 18, RUB32.4 billion allocated to equip and modernize hospital beds; (ii) No amount/estimate: increased compensation for medical staff as well as health and safety inspectors; (iii) No amount/estimate: zero import duties for pharmaceuticals and medical supplies and equipment; (iv) No amount/estimate: April 2, Drafted a bill that allows organizations to reduce taxable profits on expenses associated with the purchase of personal protective equipment, test systems for diagnosis of coronavirus, and medical equipment for diagnosis and treatment; (v) 25 June 2020, Allocated RUB20 billion from the reserve fund to carry out preventative disinfection measures for small and medium-sized enterprises (SMEs) and socially-oriented non-governmental organizations; (vi) Individuals under quarantine to receive sick leave benefits and sick leave pay to equal at least the minimum wage until the end of 2020; (vii) As of 12 May 2021, The Government of Russia has vaccinated over 14 million people against COVID-19.
+(i) 18 April 2020, RUB32.4 billion allocated to equip and modernize hospital beds; (ii) No amount/estimate: Increased compensation for medical staff as well as health and safety inspectors; (iii) No amount/estimate: zero import duties for pharmaceuticals and medical supplies and equipment; (iv) No amount/estimate: 2 April 2020, Drafted a bill that allows organizations to reduce taxable profits on expenses associated with the purchase of personal protective equipment, test systems for diagnosis of coronavirus, and medical equipment for diagnosis and treatment; (v) 25 June 2020, Allocated RUB20 billion from the reserve fund to carry out preventative disinfection measures for small and medium-sized enterprises (SMEs) and socially-oriented non-governmental organizations; (vi) Individuals under quarantine to receive sick leave benefits and sick leave pay to equal at least the minimum wage until the end of 2020; (vii) As of 12 May 2021, The Government of Russia has vaccinated over 14 million people against COVID-19.

 |06 - Budget reallocation info_outline|